Travel Tips for Ireland Tours: Make the Most of Your Adventure!

 Scan Your Passport and Other Important Documents

-Email yourself a scanned copy or photo of your passport just in case you lose it along the way.
+Email yourself a scanned copy or photo of your passport just in case you lost it along the way.

 This is often enough to get you home after your tour of Ireland.
 You should also leave copies of your insurance details and credit card numbers with someone at home.